Luminar-Technolab/Project-Fair-Jan24/README.md

             - Axios library : npm i axios
             - Create folder for services
         - To create the build for production of your react app use command : npm run build
+        - Data Sharing between components in REACT
+            - State Lifting : lifting a state to its parent, such that it can share between its child, using props
+            - REDUX : To avoid props drilling while shairing the data across diffrenet compoenets, avoid props drilling
+            - Context API : use context to share data between different compoenents,  avoid props drilling

         ----------------------------------------